JAlcocerT/JAlcocerT/content/blog/iot-messagingprotocols.md

 RMQ is a common abbreviation for **RabbitMQ**.

-So, to answer your second question: Yes, ActiveMQ and RabbitMQ (RMQ) are similar in that they are both message brokers that perform similar functions.
+ActiveMQ and RabbitMQ (RMQ) are similar in that they are both message brokers that perform similar functions.

 However, they have distinct differences in their architecture, features, and ideal use cases.